We’re happy to support your travel preparation!

 Small binoculars are optional, but may allow you to help us spot Whooping Cranes in the distance.

 If you are using lenses that are white or light colored, it is very helpful if you can use a black or camouflage cover.
 We do allow you to stick the lens out of the window slightly in order to have full panning ability for the birds in flight, but we also need to make sure we are concealing the lenses as much as possible.
 Even if you have a black lens, the covers can help protect the body of the lens from scratches.
 I recommend form fitting neoprene covers specific to your lens.
-(As an Amazon Associate, I earn from qualifying purchases)
+My favorite brand is “Chasing Birds,” but be sure to match your lens brand and version exactly before you order so the covers fit properly.
+The Chasing Birds covers have wrapped edges for a more durable and cleaner look than other brands in my experience.

 I don’t necesarrily use all of the pieces.
 It’s most important to cover the hood and any major front sections that will be sticking out of the blind.
-If the hood is black, most likely you don’t need the cover.
+If the hood is black, most likely you don’t need the cover unless you want it to protect the lens against scratches.
 I only use the pieces further back if they don’t interfere with anything.
 I do like protecting the lens from scratches as much as possible, but some section pieces can be more trouble than they are worth.

 Tripods & Tripod Heads